Rahul NAIR, et al.

 million people worldwide do not have access to clean water close

-for hours to get it.
-Under its current Sustainable Development
+queue for hours to get it.
+Under its current Sustainable

-Goals, the United Nations hopes to make sure everyone on the
+Development Goals, the United Nations hopes to make sure

-water security at risk – increased droughts, flooding and melting
+people's water security at risk – increased droughts, flooding

-glaciers all lead to greater risk of shortages.
-And this, in turn,
+and melting glaciers all lead to greater risk of shortages.
+And

 graphene